rock-learning/bolero/README.md

     chmod +x bootstrap_bolero.sh
     ./bootstrap_bolero.sh

-If you want to install BOLeRo for Python 3 from Ubuntu, set the following environment variable:
+If you want to install BOLeRo for Python 3 from Ubuntu, make sure that `cython3` is installed and set the following environment variable before you run the bootstrap script:

     export PYTHON=python3